 Data analysis can often become a cumbersome endeavour, especially when you’re simply looking to generate new insights or are simply trying to build an overall picture of the performance of your online business.
 With endless amounts of data structured into rows and columns in Excel spreadsheets, data analysis can be a mundane and time-consuming task.
 However, there’s still a great deal of value in the application of that data, when you’ve managed to piece it all together to help visualise how to achieve your business aims, that is.

 By mining large data sets using web scraping tools and analysing your collected ‘big data’, there’s a lot you could learn about how you could generate more revenue online.
-As such, here’s a few ways in which you can easily use ‘big data’ to fuel your online business.
+This step becomes much more easier if you correctly analyze your data with visualization.
+You could simply create a custom map from raw excel data and significantly improve your data analyzing process.
+Here’s a few ways in which you can easily use ‘big data’ to fuel your online business.

 The sheer amount of data collected from us by Google each day is entirely unimaginable and it’s perplexing to even think about how they process and store it all, before then repurposing it and giving it back to us free of charge in the form of Google Trends.
 This ‘big data’ tool offers users an extensive library of keyword search insights that can effectively tell you what people are searching for, and when.
 Not only that, but you’ll also be able to see a wealth of other keywords that are being searched too that are related to what you’re selling, giving you the chance to attract new visitors to your website.